The Mortuary Temple Of Khafre

-The Pyramid of Khafre is also known as the Pyramid of Chephren, as Khafre was also called by this name.
-It is the second-highest pyramid built in ancient Egypt and is located next to the famous Pyramid of his father Khufu.
+The Pyramid of Khafre is also known as the Pyramid of Chephren, as this name is also called Khafre.
+It is the second-highest pyramid built in ancient Egypt and is located next to the famous Pyramid of his father, Khufu.
 The pyramid appears to be higher than the Pyramid of Khufu because of the higher bedrock it's built on.
-It is also the second largest pyramid located in the Giza necropolis and was built in the same way as those of the other Pharaohs of the Fourth Dynasty.
-It was brought into the limelight of the modern world in the early 19th century by the famous Italian explorer Giovanni Belzoni, but unfortunately, the pyramid was found to be empty of the mummy of Khafre, and many of the stone casings also seem to have been robbed away much earlier, probably during the reign of the Pharaohs of later dynasties.
+It is also the second largest pyramid in the Giza necropolis and was built in the same way as the other Pharaohs of the Fourth Dynasty.
+It was brought into the limelight of the modern world in the early 19th century by the famous Italian explorer Giovanni Belzoni.
+Still, unfortunately, the pyramid was found to be empty of the mummy of Khafre.
+Many of the stone casings also seem to have been robbed away much earlier, probably during the reign of the Pharaohs of later dynasties.

 Khafre was the fourth Pharaoh of the Fourth Dynasty of the Old Kingdom in Egypt, who succeeded his brother Djedefre in 2570 B.C.

 He was the third son of Pharaoh Khufu, but there are arguments about his mother’s name, as some scholars believe him to be the son of Queen Meritites I, while some claim that his mother was Queen Henutsen, as both were half-sisters and wives of Khufu.